 This study presented some methodological limitations as data were limited to youth justice related costs and the analysis was limited to cost savings, ignoring the impact of MST on outcomes for young people.

-The Department of Health, in conjunction with the Department for Education, is funding a pragmatic multi-centre randomised controlled trial (the START trial) to evaluate the effectiveness and cost-effectiveness of MST in a UK context.
-This trial involves nine pilot sites and 684 participants have been recruited.
-The final results will be available in 2017.
+The Department of Health, in conjunction with the Department for Education, has funded a pragmatic multi-centre randomised controlled trial (the START trial) to evaluate the effectiveness and cost-effectiveness of MST in a UK context.
+This trial involves nine pilot sites and 684 participants were successfully recruited.

 Please see below for the UK and international studies have investigated the cost effectiveness of MST-CAN:

 During the course of the research pilot, Cambridgeshire County Council completed a cost benefit study through York Consulting (2014).
 This small study included 10 families that had completed MST-CAN.
 Results showed that the fiscal return on investment ranged from zero to 13.6.
 The average overall was positive at 6.2.
 This indicates a savings of £6.20 pounds for every £1 pound of support invested.

 A programme evaluation of MST-CAN in England (Watmuff and Ross 2016) included a preliminary cost-benefit analysis, the findings of which suggested that every £1.00 spent on MST-CAN returned £1.59 in benefits associated with range of outcomes (e.g. reduced incidences of taking children into care, reduced alcohol and drug dependency, improved mental health) as compared to the assumed costs of usual services.